cosmos-client/cosmos-client-ts/README.md

 ```

 The first digit major version and the second digit minor version should match Cosmos SDK.
-The third digit fix version can be independently incremented.
+The third digit patch version can be independently incremented.